KyunginNa/trumpster_client/README.md

 ```
 As a visitor
 In order to access the search function
-I would be able to register myself
+I would like to be able to register myself
 ```
 ```
 As a user
-In order to insult my friends
+In order to use insult generator function
-I would like to use Trump quotes with a different name
+I would like to be able to subscribe
 ```

 ## Dependencies